Honest truth: We Can Only Meet Other at the Depth We've Met Ourselves

 Share

-Connections can feel effortless, soulful, and transformative or they can feel hollow, draining, and frustrating.
-Often, the difference isn’t the other person.
-It’s the depth to which we’ve explored, faced, and healed our own inner world.
 The truth is simple: we can only meet others at the depth we’ve met ourselves.
 Until we do the inner work, even the closest relationships may feel surface-level, incomplete, or misaligned.

-Understanding the Depth Within:
+Understanding the Depth Within

-Why Depth Matters in Relationships:
+Why Depth Matters in Relationships

 -